markstock/nvortexCuda/README.md

 along the source-particle dimension, to allow for greater concurrency, which requires `atomicAdd` to write results back to main GPU memory.
 Finally, we added support for multiple GPU systems.

+Finally, `nvCuda04` saves one flop per inner loop by presquaring the target radius, but adds six more by performing Kahan summation on the accumulators.
+This further reduces errors inherent in summing large arrays of numbers, but seems incompatible with the `omp simd` clause.

 ## Other codes
 If you want to see how other libraries and methodologies improve performance on this problem, look at some of my other repositories: